Jess Bush: Performing arts career

 Bush's first television appearance was competing on the seventh season of the reality TV series Australia's Next Top Model; she told the programme that she entered modeling for the challenge, competitiveness, travel, and variety.
 In Australia, she has also performed on Home and Away and Playing for Keeps.

 In the early 2020s, Bush was "feeling pretty burnt out and exhausted by the hustle" of acting and performing; she told her talent managers that she was pulling back and resting, only interested in exciting productions, which led to her booking a role on Star Trek: Strange New Worlds.
 The 2022 Star Trek spin-off was her first television role outside Australia.
-Bush co-stars as Christine Chapel (the second actor in the role after Majel Barrett in the original Star Trek).
+Bush portrays Christine Chapel, a character previously played by Majel Barrett in the original Star Trek.
 Heavy described Bush's interpretation of the character as "very different [...] fun, irreverent, and a bit of a live wire."
-Bush eschews her native Australian accent for the performance, a dichotomy that helps her get into character physically and mentally.
+Bush doesn't use her native Australian accent for the performance, a distinction that helps her get into character physically and mentally.